zichongkao/zichongkao.github.io/_posts/2018-06-25-Well-named-Words.md

 ---
 layout: post
 date: 2018-06-25
-title: "Richly-labeled Words"
+title: "Well-named Words"
 tags: list
 ---

-I have long been fascinated by words whose labels have some obscure connection to their meanings.
-This is my collection of them:
+I have long been fascinated by words whose labels have some important connection to their meanings.
+On learning of this connection, one often feels like one hadn't really understood the word before.
+This is my collection of well-named words:

 Sandbagged
 ----------